Reformed Political Party: Church and state

 The SGP is a theocratic party, although its precise position on the relation between religion and politics has changed over time.
 The SGP does favor some, but no strict, separation of church and state.
 The church and state should cooperate, including the advancement of the true faith.
-(Note: Both Kersten and Abma did not specifiy specifically which Reformed denomination this referred to.)
+(Note: Both Kersten and Abma did not specify which Reformed denomination this referred to.)
 The state should not curtail the freedom of the church, while the church similarly should not impose upon the state.
 Abma rejected theocracy as form of government, instead harmonizing theocracy and democracy.
 Over time, it has however become more realistic, accepting the religiously neutral state.
 The party has also tried to distinguish its theocratic positions from Islamic theocracy.
 The SGP supports freedom of conscience, but not an unconditional freedom of religion.

 The SGP is critical of Islam, although Muslims have also been seen as allies against secularism.
 With the argument that Judeo-Christian culture must be preserved, the party opposes public expressions such as public calls to prayer, big mosques and minarets.